Mindfulness: much more than merely meditation

 But it’s worth working on (to see how to do that, follow the links in this article).
 As we said, mindfulness is good for you.
-Research suggests that it’s particularly effective combatting depression and anxiety.
-It can also reduce stress levels, which can have a knock-on effect on many areas of mental health (really, this is what stress can do to your brain).
+It can also reduce tension and mood, which can have a knock-on effect on many areas of mental health.

 So take this article as a reminder to be more mindful.
 Next time you pause to breathe deeply, or to jot something down in a journal, just think—you’re taking care of yourself.
 And that’s a good idea.

 For many, meditation and mindfulness go hand-in-hand.
 And yet for many, meditation remains something of a mystery.
 From the outside, it can appear daunting.
 How can you practise what often appears to be, well, nothing?

 Of course, that’s an oversimplification.
 There are many types of meditation, and many of them don’t require you to remain still or silent.
 And even if they do, there’s so much going on under the surface.
 We caught up with meditation coach Natalia Bojanic, who shares her secrets on how to approach it as a beginner.